On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Abstract

 \section{Abstract}

 Pre-training datasets are critical for building state-of-the-art machine learning models, motivating rigorous study on their impact on downstream tasks.
 In this work, we study the impact of the trade-off between the intra-class diversity (the number of samples per class) and the inter-class diversity (the number of classes) of a supervised pre-training dataset.
-Empirically, we found that with the size of the pre-training dataset fixed, the best downstream performance comes with a balance on the intra-/inter-class diversity.
-To understand the underlying mechanism, we show theoretically that the downstream performance depends monotonically on both types of diversity.
-Notably, our theory reveals that the optimal class-to-sample ratio ($\frac{\text{\#classes}}{\text{\#samples per class}}$) is invariant to the size of the pre-training dataset, which motivates an application of predicting the optimal number of pre-training classes.
-We demonstrate the effectiveness of this application by an improvement of around 2 points on the downstream tasks when using ImageNet as the pre-training dataset.
+Empirically, given a fixed pre-training dataset size, we find that the best downstream performance comes with a balance on the intra-/inter-class diversity.
+To understand the underlying mechanism, we show theoretically that downstream performance depends monotonically on both types of diversity.
+Notably, our theory reveals that the optimal class-to-sample ratio ($\frac{\text{\#classes}}{\text{\#samples per class}}$), \ie, the ratio of the number of pre-training classes to the number of samples per class, is invariant to the size of the pre-training dataset, enabling the prediction of the optimal number of pre-training classes.
+We demonstrate the effectiveness of this application by an improvement of approximately 2 points on average on downstream tasks when pre-training on ImageNet.